 Community Solar Gardens are subscription-based, centrally located solar installations.
+Community solar subscribers participate in a solar energy system along with other subscribers.
 Each subscriber's share of the electricity generated by the project is credited on their utility bill.
-The largest community solar program (Solar\Rewards Community) is administered by Xcel Energy and regulated by the State, but private solar developers-not the utility-own the projects and sell the subscriptions.
+Most community solar projects in Minnesota are owned and operated by electric cooperative utilities, which offer subscriptions to their customers.
+The largest community solar program (SolarRewards Community) is administered by Xcel Energy and regulated by the state, but private solar developers-not the utility-own the projects and sell the subscriptions.
 The State or local governments could lease land for Community Solar Garden projects.